xavierfoucrier/atom-soft-tabs-length/README.md

 # atom-soft-tabs-length
 Atom package to support soft tabs length.

 ## Install
 The package is published on the **APM** *(Atom Package Manager)* registry, so you can install it through the command line interpreter using:

 ```console
 apm install atom-soft-tabs-length
 ```

+## Contribute
+If you want to report a bug or if you just want to request for a new feature/improvement, please feel free to **fill an issue**.
+Thanks for taking time to contribute to this package.

 ## License
 The project is developed under the **MIT** license: